Galarius/minirc/example/ReadMe.md

 * File [resources.h](resources.h) contains declarations of image data (as array of hex values) and it's length

-* At the beginning of [resources.h](resources.h) header there is a declariotion of `rc_restore` function which saves the resource in the file system during runtime
+* At the beginning of [resources.h](resources.h) header there is a declaration of `rc_restore` function which saves the resource in the file system during runtime

 * File [example.c](example.c) restores embeded image `data/lena.jpg` to `data/restored.jpg`